binarymist/BinaryMistBlog/content/post/lack-of-visibility-in-web-applications.md

 +++

+This post is taken from the content of the Web Applications chapter of Kim's book [Holistic Info-Sec for Web Developers F1](https://f1.holisticinfosecforwebdevelopers.com/)

 ## Risks

 I see this as an indirect risk to the asset of web application ownership (That's the assumption that you will always own your web application).